theJasonFan/snakemake-tutorial/0_Setup_and_conda_tips/README.md

 We want to use Conda (over say `pip`) because the following reasons:

 1. We want to isolate packages and requirements between different projects.
-Conda environments allow us to do this.
+Conda **environments** allow us to do this.
-2. Explicitly isolating and specifying packages with Conda, we ensure that our research can be easily shared and reproduced
+2. We want to explicitly isolate and specifying packages with Conda so that our research can be easily shared and reproduced.
 3. Conda manages **python itself**.
-(Managing projects that need different python versions would otherwise be difficult)
+(Managing projects that need different python versions would otherwise be difficult).
-4. Conda can manage other packages such as R, and other binaries/tools/langauges (e.g. `gcc', C libraries etc.) required for a project
+4. Conda can manage other packages such as R, and other binaries/tools/langauges (e.g. `gcc', C libraries etc.) required for a project.

 ## 0. Install Miniconda

 Install Python 3.7 version of Miniconda from [here](https://docs.conda.io/en/latest/miniconda.html).
 Simply download the `.sh` script and run:

-	sh Miniconda3-latest-Linux-x86_64.sh
+	$ sh Miniconda3-latest-Linux-x86_64.sh

 ### Tips for installing Conda on a cluster

 We want to install Conda somewhere where we have lots of drive space.
-This is because for each Conda environment you create, Conda will create a directory containing the required packages; this might take up lots of space.
+Conda will create a directory containing the required packages for each Conda environment you create; this might take up lots of space.

 When the Conda installation script prompts for a installation location.
 Enter an absolute path to a directory that you own, in a location in which you have lots of drive space. (e.g. `{absolute_path_to_lots_of_space}/miniconda3`).
-Note that you need to name the folder (ideally: `miniconda3`) that you will install Conda to.
+Note that you need to name the folder (ideally: `miniconda3`) that you want to install Conda to.

 Once Conda has been installed check that Conda was installed where you intended with: